Hidden Population III Descendants in Ultra-Faint Dwarf Galaxies: The probability to find Pop III descendants

-To unveil if there exists a region in which Pop III descendants can be found, we derived the probability that a given stellar population has been imprinted by Pop~III or Pop~II SNe for different [Fe/H] and [C/Fe] (or A(C)) values.
-By inspecting the A(C)-[Fe/H] diagram in Fig.\ref{prob_pop} it is evident that two separate branches exist, both showing roughly constant A(C) values in the [Fe/H] range.
-The first branch, at $\rm A(C) \approx 7$ is dominated by stars predominantly enriched by Pop~II stars.
-In the second branch, $\rm A(C) \lesssim 6 $, the enrichment is driven by Pop~III SNe.
-The two different branches are also evident in [C/Fe]-[Fe/H] space where we can note that Pop~III and Pop~II enriched stars are located in two parallel branches that exhibit a strong correlation with [Fe/H].
-As already discussed in \citealt{Rossi23}, Pop~II enriched stars can be divided into two different groups with different chemical enrichment sources: stellar populations with $\rm [C/Fe]>+0.7$ and $\rm [Fe/H] \lesssim -4$, located in the branch at $ \rm A(C)\gtrsim 7,$ are the so called {\it moderate CEMP} stars, which formed from an ISM mainly enriched by Pop~II AGB stars.
-C-normal stars with $ \rm [C/Fe] \lesssim +0.7$ and $ \rm -4 \lesssim [Fe/H] \lesssim -1$ form in birth clouds predominantly enriched by Pop~II SNe.
-Indeed, Pop~II SNe stellar yields adopted \citep{Limongi+18}, do not allow to form stellar populations enhanced in carbon, i.e. with $\rm [C/Fe] > +0.7$.
-Finally, carbon-enhanced stars with $\rm -3.5\lesssim[Fe/H]\lesssim -1$ formed out of gas enriched by both AGB and SNe Pop~II stars.\\ Pop~III enriched stars are located in the low-branch at $ \rm A(C) \lesssim 6$ of the A(C)-[Fe/H] or equivalently in the bottom branch of the [C/Fe]-[Fe/H] diagram.
+To unveil if there exists a region in which Pop~III descendants can be found, we derived the probability that a given stellar population has been imprinted by Pop~III or Pop~II SNe for different [Fe/H] and [C/Fe] (or A(C)) values. { Analyzing the A(C)-[Fe/H] diagram in Fig.~\ref{prob_pop}, a clear separation emerges between stars imprinted by Pop~III and Pop~II enrichment.
+Stars primarily enriched by Pop~III SNe are characterized by $4 \lesssim \rm A(C) \lesssim 8$ and are predominantly located at $\rm [Fe/H] < -3.5$.
+In contrast, stars primarily enriched by Pop~II SNe exhibit $\rm [Fe/H] > -3.5$ and none of them fall within the CEMP star category.Indeed, Pop~II SNe stellar yields adopted \citep{Limongi+18}, do not allow to form stellar populations enhanced in carbon, i.e. with $\rm [C/Fe] > +0.7$.} Pop~III enriched stars are located in the low-branch at $ \rm A(C) \lesssim 6$ of the A(C)-[Fe/H] or equivalently in the bottom branch of the [C/Fe]-[Fe/H] diagram.
 The majority of Pop~III stars descendants with $\rm [Fe/H] < -4$ are CEMP-no stars and the probability to find them increases as [Fe/H] decreases and it is maximum for $ \rm A(C) \lesssim 6$ and $ \rm [Fe/H] \lesssim -3.5$.
 Furthermore, it is predicted that Pop~III descendants can be found among C-normal stars.
 In particular at $\rm [C/Fe] <0$ and $\rm -4 \lesssim [Fe/H] \lesssim -1$ the probability to find the chemical signatures of pristine SNe exceeds $ \gtrsim 50\%$.
 In conclusion, by exploiting both [C/Fe] and A(C) as diagnostics we can successfully predict promising descendants among both CEMP and C-normal stars: carbon-enhanced Pop~III stars descendants are predicted to have $ \rm A(C) \lesssim 6$ and $\rm [Fe/H] \lesssim -3.5$ while C-normal stars imprinted by Pop~III SNe have $\rm [C/Fe]< 0$ and $\rm [Fe/H] \gtrsim -3.5$.
 In other words we predict that stars with these properties have the highest probability of being Pop~III descendants.\\